 The Role You Play

 You play as Mario, the same overall-wearing plumber who has dared to go on many adventures to rescue Princess Toadstool from the clutches of Bowser.
 All of his jumping and fireball-throwing abilities have been well incorporated into the game.
-There are also many of the items you normally see in the Mario platformers such as mushrooms which are used for healing, flowers which serve as magic points, and even the occasional star which lets you take out multiple enemies at once and gather a large amount of coins and experience at once.
+There are also many of the items you normally see in the Mario platformers such as mushrooms which are used for healing, flowers that serve as magic points, and even the occasional star which lets you take out multiple enemies at once and gather a large number of coins and experience at once.

 In addition to Mario, you can gather other party members including a puffy white ‘frog’ named Mallow, an animated Doll named Geno, as well as series favorites Bowser and Princess Toadstool.

 At first glance, it feels like Super Mario RPG goes through the motions of the usual Mario story.
 It begins with Bowser kidnapping the princess, Mario rescues the princess, and everything is as it should be.
 This time around, the cycle is disrupted by a new group of baddies.
 One of them includes a giant sword that crashes into Bowser’s Keep.
 It destroys the bridge, leaving Mario unable to reach it.
 Along his journey to finding an alternative to rescuing the princess, Mario learns that the sword destroyed the Star Road and scattered seven (7) star pieces across the world.
 The pieces must be reunited to repair the road in order for anyone’s dreams to ever come true again.